Utsav-56/mediguard_backend/accounts/README.md

 ## Response Mechanism

-The app uses a custom response utility to ensure consistent API responses across all endpoints.
-The response is always structured in JSON format.
+The app uses a custom response structure to ensure consistent API responses across all endpoints.
+The response is always structured in JSON format and includes the following keys:

 ### Response Keys:

 1. **success** (boolean) - Indicates whether the request was successful or not.
 This key is always present in every response.

-2. **response** (object) - Contains the actual response data when the request is successful.
-Only present on successful requests.
+2. **response** (object) - Contains the actual response data when the request is successful.(It is always present but can be null in error responses)

 3. **error** (object) - Contains error details when the request fails.
 Only present on failed requests.